Note: The process may change when the 2019 iPhone becomes available to preorder. We'll update this guide the moment we know for sure.

 Okay, so how do I sign up?

-You can either buy your iPhone online or make a reservation to buy your iPhone in-store.
-To make an in-store reservation, visit Apple's website, choose the iPhone 7 or iPhone 7 Plus model (if available) and go from there.
+You can either buy your iPhone online, use the Apple Store app (required for iPhone pre-orders), or head down to your local Apple Store and buy your iPhone in-person.
+If you'd like to make an in-store reservation, visit Apple's website, choose the iPhone model you want (if available) and go from there.

 When and how exactly do I get a new iPhone after I start the Upgrade Program?